 New Recommended Stroke Care

-The use of rTPA (thrombolytics) during onset stroke symptoms has been extended from 3 hours to 4 ½ hours for selected patients who meet certain criteria (for other patients, it remains at 3 hours).
+The use of rTPA (thrombolytics) during onset of stroke symptoms has been extended from 3 hours to 4 ½ hours for selected patients who meet certain criteria (for other patients, it remains at 3 hours).

 During pre-hospital care, blood pressure treatment is no longer emphasized.